GoldSaintEagle/shanggao.github.io/_pages/about.md

 ======
 I am widely interested in computer security and information security areas.
 Currently, my research topic is applied cryptography (zero-knowledge proofs).

-_**Note:** I am **NOT** working in AI-security-related topics.
-If your previous research area is AI security (or other non-cryptographic areas) and you did not explicitly claim to change your research topic to cryptography, you probably will not get my response._
+_**Note:** I do **NOT** recruit students/RAs without a background in cryptography.
+If you're a beginner, please refer to the (recommended learning materials)[].
+Before reaching out to me, you should have completed (CS255)[https://crypto.stanford.edu/~dabo/cs255/syllabus.html] and Chapters 19 and 20 of ("A Graduate Course in Applied Cryptography")[https://toc.cryptobook.us/].
+Otherwise, you may not receive a response from me._

 Teaching
 ======